Cesarsk/DuoPlusPython/README.md

 # DuoPlusPython
-This script exploits duolinguo's weak API to create account and give yourself automatically a free premium account.
+This script exploits duolinguo's weak API to create accounts associated with your invitation link automatically and give yourself automatically a free premium account.